aztemi/wc-solana-pay/README.txt

 = Released features =

-Currently,  **Solana Pay for Woocommerce** provides the following features:
+Currently,  **Pay with Solana Pay for WooCommerce** provides the following features:

 * No hidden commission.
 Payments go directly into the Solana wallet address that you configure.
 * Solana Pay checkout button on the Checkout page.